 Masks are not currently required for indoor or outdoor festival spaces in Palm Springs.

 WILL THE EVENT LOCATIONS HAVE COVID COMPLIANT CLEANING PROTOCOL?

 All venues will have Covid sensitive cleaning protocols.
 Please check a venue’s website for more information.

 WILL THERE BE HAND WASHING FACILITIES AT THE FESTIVAL?

-Hand washing facilities with soap and sanitizer will be readily available throughout the venue’s restrooms.
+Hand washing facilities with soap and sanitizer will be readily available throughout our venue’s restrooms.